Hongxi Emperor: Early life

-Zhu Gaochi, the future Hongxi Emperor, was born on 16 August 1378 during the reign of his grandfather the Hongwu Emperor.
-He was the eldest son of the Emperor's fourth son, Zhu Di, Prince of Yan, and Zhu Di's wife Lady Xu.
-He received a traditional education in both military and Confucian studies.
-Due to his poor health and physical condition, he focused mainly on reading and discussing with his tutors.
-He was uninterested in military matters but had prowess in archery.
-While the Emperor was impressed with Zhu Gaochi's literary and administrative abilities, Zhu Di held his younger sons, Zhu Gaoxu and Zhu Gaosui, in higher regard due to their interest in military pursuits.
-Zhu Gaochi surrounded himself with scholars such as Yang Shiqi, Yang Rong, Yang Pu, and Huang Huai.
+Zhu Gaochi, the future Hongxi Emperor, was born on 16 August 1378 during the reign of his grandfather, the Hongwu Emperor, the founder of China's Ming dynasty.
+His father, Zhu Di, was the Emperor's fourth son and the Prince of Yan.
+His mother was Zhu Di's wife, Lady Xu.
+Zhu Gaochi's parents had two more sons, Zhu Gaoxu in 1380 and Zhu Gaosui in 1383.
+Zhu Gaochi received a traditional education in both military and Confucian studies; due to his poor health, he focused mainly on reading and discussions with his tutors.
+He was uninterested in military matters but skilled in archery.
+He surrounded himself with scholars such as Yang Shiqi, Yang Rong, Yang Pu, and Huang Huai.
+Zhu Gaochi's literary and administrative abilities impressed the Hongwu Emperor, but Zhu Di favored his younger sons due to their interest in military pursuits.

-After the death of the Hongwu Emperor in 1398, Zhu Di emerged victorious in the Jingnan campaign, a civil war, and took over the throne as the Yongle Emperor in 1402.
-While his father and younger brothers were engaged in the civil war, Zhu Gaochi managed his father's territory.
-In late 1399, during the siege of Beijing, Zhu Gaochi displayed his exceptional organizational and military abilities by successfully defending the city with 10,000 soldiers against Li Jinglong's stronger forces.
-The Yongle Emperor recognized Zhu Gaochi's efforts in defending Beijing, but he continued to favor his younger sons.
+After the Hongwu Emperor died in 1398, Zhu Di launched a civil war against his nephew, the newly ascended Jianwen Emperor.
+The conflict, known as the Jingnan campaign, ended with Zhu Di ascending the throne as the Yongle Emperor in 1402.
+While his father and younger brothers engaged in the war, Zhu Gaochi managed his father's territory.
+In late 1399, during the siege of Beijing, Zhu Gaochi displayed his exceptional organizational and military abilities by successfully defending his father's princely fief with 10,000 soldiers against the larger forces of the imperial general Li Jinglong.
+Zhu Di recognized his eldest son's efforts in defending Beijing, but continued to favor his younger sons.

-In May 1404, the Yongle Emperor designated Zhu Gaochi as heir to the throne, following the requests of Xie Jin and Huang Huai.
-During the Yongle Emperor's absence from the capital, mainly due to campaigns in Mongolia, Zhu Gaochi governed the empire with the help of authorized ministers and grand secretaries, who influenced his policies, causing them to deviate from his father's.
-Additionally, he faced hostility from his younger brothers.
-In September 1414, when their father returned from Mongolia, Zhu Gaoxu accused Zhu Gaochi of neglecting his duties.
-As a result, the Emperor punished his advisor, Yang Pu, and grand secretaries Huang Huai and Yang Shiqi by imprisoning them or removing them from their positions.
-Although Zhu Gaoxu's threat diminished after being sent to Shandong in 1417, the relationship between Zhu Gaochi and his father remained strained.
-Zhu Gaochi did not hold a grudge against Zhu Gaoxu and after becoming emperor, he even increased his brother's income and gave his sons titles.
+In May 1404, at the urging of the grand secretaries Xie Jin and Huang Huai, the Yongle Emperor designated Zhu Gaochi as heir apparent.
+During the Yongle Emperor's campaigns in Mongolia, Zhu Gaochi governed the empire as regent in his father's absence and became alienated from his father's policies.
+Additionally, he faced hostility from his brothers.
+In September 1414, when their father returned from Mongolia, Zhu Gaochi was accused by his brother Zhu Gaoxu of neglecting his duties.
+The Emperor then imprisoned two of Zhu Gaochi's closest advisors, Yang Pu and Huang Huai.
+Zhu Gaoxu's exile to Shandong in 1417 removed him as a direct threat to Zhu Gaochi, but the Emperor's relationship with his heir remained strained.